-If the data is on this type of media: Do this: Computer local disk Perform the procedure under "To download Data Manager" (page E-110).
+If the data is on this type of media: Do this: Computer local disk Perform the procedure under "To download Data Manager" (page E-146).
 For details about how to transfer data from the computer to the Digital Keyboard, see the user documentation that comes with Data Manager.
-Or: Copy data from your computer's local disk to the MUSICDAT folder on a memory card with 32GB or less capacity, which was formatted on the Digital Keyboard.
-Perform the procedure under "To load data to Digital Keyboard memory from a memory card" (page E-104).
-32GB or less capacity memory card Depending on the location of the data on the memory card, perform either of the following operations.
+Or: Copy the data from your computer's local disk to the MUSICDAT folder on a 2GB to 32GB capacity memory card that has been formatted on the Digital Keyboard.
+Perform the procedure under "To load data to Digital Keyboard memory from a memory card" (page E-140).
+2GB to 32GB capacity memory card Depending on the location of the data on the memory card, perform either of the following operations.
 If the data is in the MUSICDAT folder on the memory card, advance directly to step 2 of this procedure.
 If the data is not in the MUSICDAT folder on the memory card, move it to the MUSICDAT folder.
 If there is no MUSICDAT folder on the memory card, create a new folder in the memory card's root directory and name it MUSICDAT.
 Next, move the data to the folder.
-Perform the procedure under "To load data to Digital Keyboard memory from a memory card" (page E-104).
-Unsupported memory card (capacity exceeding 32GB, etc.) Copy the data on the memory card to the computer's local disk.
-Copy the data in step 1 from the computer's local disk to the MUSICDAT folder on a memory card (with 32GB or less capacity), which was formatted on the Digital Keyboard.
-Perform the procedure under "To load data to Digital Keyboard memory from a memory card" (page E-104).
+Perform the procedure under "To load data to Digital Keyboard memory from a memory card" (page E-140).
+Unsupported memory card (capacity less than 2GB, etc.) Copy the data on the memory card to the computer's local disk.
+Copy the data in step 1 from the computer's local disk to the MUSICDAT folder of a memory card (2GB to 32GB card) that was formatted on the Digital Keyboard.
+Perform the procedure under "To load data to Digital Keyboard memory from a memory card" (page E-140).
 Or: Copy the data on the memory card to the computer's local disk.
-Perform the procedure under "To download Data Manager" (page E-110).
+Perform the procedure under "To download Data Manager" (page E-146).
 For details about how to transfer data from the computer to the Digital Keyboard, see the user documentation that comes with Data Manager.